Julian-Mostbauer/TrojanLetter/README.md

 ### Why "TrojanLetter"?

-The name comes from the "[Trojan Horse](https://en.wikipedia.org/wiki/Trojan_Horse)".
+The name comes from the legend of the "[Trojan Horse](https://en.wikipedia.org/wiki/Trojan_Horse)".
 A seemingly normal everyday file (the wooden horse) hides a secret message or file.
 The tool allows you to send messages that are not easily detectable by casual observers, as they are hidden within container files.
 This can be useful for privacy-conscious individuals or anyone who needs to communicate sensitive information without drawing attention.